Indian Coast Guard: History

 By 1973, India had started a programme to acquire the equipment and started deputing personnel from the Indian Navy for these anti-smuggling and law enforcement tasks, under the provisions of the Maintenance of Internal Security Act.
 The Indian Navy sensed that the law enforcement nature of these duties diverged from its core mission as a military service.
-Admiral Sourendra Nath Kohli, then Chief of Naval Staff, hence made a recommendation to the Defence Secretary outlining the need for a separate maritime service to undertake those duties and offering the Navy's assistance in its establishment.
-On 31 August 1974, the Defence Secretary submitted a note to the Cabinet Secretary proposing cabinet action on Admiral Kohli's recommendation.
+Admiral Sourendra Nath Kohli, then Chief of Naval Staff, made a recommendation to the Defence Secretary, outlining the need for a separate maritime service to undertake those duties and offering the Navy's assistance in its establishment.
+In August 1974, the Defence Secretary submitted a note to the Cabinet Secretary proposing cabinet action on Admiral Kohli's recommendation.

 As a result, in September 1974, the Indian cabinet set up the Rustamji Committee, under the chairmanship of Khusro Faramurz Rustamji, with participation from the Navy, the Air Force and the Department of Revenue to examine gaps in security and law enforcement between the roles of the Indian Navy and the central and state police forces.
 The discovery of oil off Bombay High further emphasised the need for a maritime law enforcement and protection service.

-The committee submitted its recommendation for the establishment of the Indian Coast Guard under the Ministry of Defence on 31 July 1975.
+In July 1975, the committee submitted its recommendation for the establishment of the Indian Coast Guard under the Ministry of Defence.
 Bureaucratic wrangling followed, with the Cabinet Secretary making a recommendation to place the service under the Ministry of Home Affairs.
 Then Prime Minister Indira Gandhi overruled the Cabinet Secretary and decided to accept the original recommendation of the Rustamji Committee to place the service under the Ministry of Defence.

-An interim Indian Coast Guard came into being on 1 February 1977, equipped with two small corvettes and five patrol boats transferred from the Navy.
-The duties and functions of the service were formally defined in the Coast Guard Act, which was passed by India's parliament on 18 August 1978 and came into immediate effect.
+In February 1977, an interim Indian Coast Guard came into being, equipped with two small corvettes and five patrol boats transferred from the Navy.
+The duties and functions of the service were defined in the Coast Guard Act, which was passed by India's parliament in August 1978 and came into immediate effect.

 Vice Admiral V. A. Kamath of the Indian Navy was appointed the founding Director-General.
 Prime Minister Morarji Desai inspected the Guard of Honour at the service's inauguration.
-Vice Admiral Kamath proposed a five-year plan to develop the ICG into a potent force by 1984, but the full potential of this plan was not immediately realised due to an economic resource crunch.
+In 1984, Vice Admiral Kamath proposed a five-year plan to develop the ICG into a potent force.
+The full potential of this plan was not immediately realised due to an economic resource crunch.

 One of the historic operational successes of the ICG occurred in October 1999, with the recapture at high seas of a Panamanian-registered Japanese cargo ship, MV Alondra Rainbow, hijacked off Indonesia.
 Her crew was rescued off Phuket, Thailand.
 The ship had been repainted as MV Mega Rama, and was spotted off Kochi, heading towards Pakistan.
 She was chased by ICGS Tarabai and of the Indian Navy and apprehended.
 It was the first successful prosecution of armed pirates in over a century.